DarrielleEvans/Deployment5_1/documentation.md

 # Purpose
 This repository contains a deployment of the banking application.
 In previous implementations, I deployed the application on the same instance as the Jenkins Build.
 In this deployment, I deployed the application on two different instances simultaneously using Jenkin's agents.
+Deploying an application using a Jenkins agent improves performance and enhances security.

 # Issues